Alan Vaughan Williams

-In 1965 Vaughan Williams left the TRL to become director of the Northampton Repertory Company; beginning his tenure directing a stage adaptation of Richard Gordon's novel Doctor in the House.
+In 1965 Williams left the TRL to become director of the Northampton Repertory Company; beginning his tenure directing a stage adaptation of Richard Gordon's novel Doctor in the House.
 That same year he directed Rolf Hochhuth's The Representative at the Birmingham Repertory Theatre.
 In 1966 he directed the premiere of John Hall's The Little Woman at the Traverse Theatre in Edinburgh.
 In 1968 he directed Graham Greene's The Complaisant Lover and Aleksei Arbuzov's The Promise at the Liverpool Playhouse.
 In 1970 he directed Alun Owen's The Rough and Ready Lot at the Greenwich Theatre.

-As a playwright, Vaughan Williams created several pantomimes based on fairy tales that were staged during the Christmas seasons at a variety of theatres.
+As a playwright, Williams created several pantomimes based on fairy tales that were staged during the Christmas seasons at a variety of theatres.
 These included adaptations of Mother Goose (TRL, 1965) and Jack and the Beanstalk (1971, Greenwich Theatre) among others.
 In 1984 his play Matchplay was mounted by the Theatre Wales.